mr3zas/Folder-Locker/README.md

 # Introduction:
-Portable Windows Folder Locker is the simple safe box for your important files
+Portable Windows Folder Locker is a simple safe box for your important files, there is no need to install any third-party software.